 What was up with the owl thing?
 No really.
 It just came out of nowhere.

 The owl was the annoying wacky talking robot animal sidekick in the 1980's film.
-It was stupid even by 80's standards.
+Viewers of the 1980's film had mixed reactions to it.

 Since Perseus is a demigod, would he become more powerful if people began to worship him?

 That wasn't usually the deal with demigods, though it may have been what Zeus was offering him.
 As an Olympian, the prayers of mortals might have given him immortality/powers/full godhood.
 It still might.
 Personally, I figure he's like a Dhampir: he might not get stronger with worship, but he won't keel over if people don't know who he is, or even start despairing/hating him.

 So, uh, why did Zeus help Perseus at all?
 He was clearly on board with Hades' plan up until Hades come right out and explains how it's going to screw Zeus.
 There doesn't seem to be any reason to give aid to the person who is going out of his way to stop your return to power.

 For all of Zeus' faults, he always felt at least a small degree of affection and concern for his children, i.e. granting Artemis her wishes to be young and unmarried forever and saving Dionysis by sewing him inside of his thigh so he could be born.

 Having watched the deleted scenes on the DVD, it seems that the plot used to make more sense.
 The sword, the Pegasus and even the coin for Charon were originally going to be done by Apollo, who had seen through Hades and so was finding a way to stop him without pissing off daddy.
 Then all those scenes got cut.
 I honestly can't think why.